-ERP Centric.
-Our experience has shown that most legacy IT strategies are not sustainable, nor do they address the real business issues.
+ERP-centric – Our experience has shown that most legacy IT strategies are not sustainable, and they don’t address the real business issues.
 Instead they focus on addressing point-in-time business needs.
-It is common for a company to suppose a new, multimillion dollar ERP system will solve technology issues.
-These ERP Centric strategies are developed because it is easy to see how an ERP platform could become the rallying cry for IT to improve business results.
+It is common for a company to suppose a new, multi-million dollar ERP system will solve technology issues.
+These ERP-centric strategies are developed because it is easy to see how an ERP platform could become the rallying cry for IT to improve business results.
 The problem lies in the assumption that the current application environment cannot support the business strategies.

 An IT strategy focused on technology principles and standards is the key.
 IT principles and standards can become longer-lasting strategies for an organization.
 Technology initiatives alone (whether strategic or not) are not lasting and can be quickly rejected once the business case is exposed or the business changes direction.